Lorizio/Delta-3D-Printer/README.md

 * **Software**.
 The drivers, the communication tools between the computer and the printer, the firmware, the required softwares, the slicing of objects and the settings of the printer.
 * **Printing Material**.
-Some requirements and guidelines about printing material.
+Some requirements and guidelines about printing with clay.

  A list of the required components with a corresponding URL for easy internet finding is available (see __what-you-need.odt__), for a total price of less than 300$.